yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 5th of December, puzzle #5
+* It's kind of a good thing, that Rust's `regex` doesn't support backreferences.
+  I'd *so* very much trade one problem for two. :D

 ## 5th of December, puzzle #4
+* RE: time management: **I'll try not to stay up with AoC past 22:30**.
+Which might mean I won't do anything for some days.
+Now, should I try to catch up or leave the puzzles for later...?
 * `rustup doc` opens local documentation in a browser; it's a tad bit faster for looking up specific methods (online version lags a between loading a page and jumping to correct anchor).
+* In retrospect, the actual day number wasn't relevant for neither part A or B of the puzzle; knowing this would simplify the structures.
+I could see that in part A, but thought it might be relevant for part B. Nerdsniped, eh?
+It's a good thing that I didn't end up implementing something akin to Python's `datetime`.
+* Learned a thing in `Vim`: `Ctrl-w, H/J/KL` move current window to requested position, redoing the split in the process.
+Nice way to switch from horizontal to vertical split.
+* I don't feel comfortable with borrowing just yet.
+Especially, when I'm mucking around with iterators and chain in `parse` or `unwrap`, I always get lost on whether I'm dealing with a reference or actual value.
+* Similarily, not enough functional.
+Granted, simpler data structure would also help, but I feel like I couuld shorten a **lot** of `04a` with a careful use of `flatten`.

 ## 4th of December, puzzle #4